Finding value. It starts with a conversation.

 • Do you have a single ductwork system supplying air flow to multiple floors?

-NOTE: If your ductwork isn’t up to par, and you go for a top-of-the-line (like the Carrier brand INFINITY® 20 HEAT PUMP WITH GREENSPEED® INTELLIGENCE) and installed this bad-boy with existing—less than optimal ductwork: You.
+NOTE: If your ductwork isn’t up to par, and you go for a top-of-the-line and installed this bad-boy with existing—less than optimal ductwork: You.
 Will.
 Not.
 See.
 The.
 Value.
 Your HVAC consultant is responsible for pointing this and many other things out to you during your discovery conversation.

 • • • • • • • • • • • • • • • • • • •